 Requests for mass email should be directed as follows.

 In an emergency, the approval process outlined above will be suspended.
 In accordance with our Emergency Communications Plan, University Police and University Communications will have the authority to approve mass email notification and text alert requests in a campus emergency, as well as to provide the timely notice of crime risks to the campus community.
-For more information on how UB handles mass notifications in emergencies, please see the UB Emergency Preparedness web site.
+For more information on how UB handles mass notifications in emergencies, please see the UB Alert Emergency Information web site.

 If the request is approved, the University officer granting approval will send the mass email message to the CIO office that will have the message distributed to the appropriate recipient group.
 For those messages not deemed appropriate for mass distribution, the requester will receive a message indicating this.

 For non-emergency notifications, lead time of at least one working day is required for any mass emailing, since several hours may be required to set up a mass emailing and messages will be sent in batches over several hours so that normal University email delivery will not be seriously impacted and degraded.

 Messages sent, unsolicited, to large segments of the university population using email, text messaging, or voice telephony.
 Does not include digital signage.

 Appropriate broadcast topics include, but are not limited to: